privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 Capacitive sensors won't work if the [tissue is dead](https://www.livescience.com/62393-dead-fingerprint-unlock-phone.html), since dead tissue loses all electical charge.
 So morbid worries about someone using your dead body to unlock your phone can be assuaged.

-Conveniently they also don't require a light source under them to work.
+Conveniently they also don't require a light source under them to work, although they will struggle in the presence of moisture.

 ### Ultrasonic Fingerprint Sensors